Coronavirus Cases Have More Than Tripled In Past Week; 17,000 Sickened In China

 "We do not currently recommend the use of face masks for the general American public," Dr. Nancy Messonnier, director of the National Center for Immunization and Respiratory Diseases at the CDC, said Friday.
 "This virus is not spreading in your communities."

-In an effort to limit the virus, the Trump administration on Friday declared a public health emergency in the U.S. The action requires any U.S. citizen who has recently been in Wuhan's Hubei province to spend 14 days in quarantine when they return to the U.S.
+In an effort to limit the virus, the Trump administration on Friday declared a public health emergency in the U.S. The action requires any American citizen who has recently been in Wuhan's Hubei province to spend 14 days in quarantine when they return to the U.S.

 That move was announced after the Centers for Disease Control and Prevention placed 195 Americans who were evacuated from Wuhan, China, under a mandatory 14-day quarantine at a military base in California.
 Those passengers had initially been subject only to a three-day holding period.